Anand Giridharadas

 Anand Giridharadas (/ˈɑːnənd ˌɡɪrᵻˌdɑrəˈdɑːs/) is an American journalist and political pundit.
-He is a former columnist for The New York Times.
-He is the author of four books: India Calling: An Intimate Portrait of a Nation's Remaking (2011), The True American: Murder and Mercy in Texas (2014), Winners Take All: The Elite Charade of Changing the World (2018), and The Persuaders: At the Front Lines of the Fight for Hearts, Minds, and Democracy (2022).
+A former columnist for The New York Times, he is the author of five books: India Calling (2011), The True American (2014), Winners Take All (2018), The Persuaders (2022), and Man in the Mirror (2026).

 Early life and education

 Giridharadas was raised in Shaker Heights, Ohio; Maryland; and Paris, France.
 His childhood visits to extended family members in India sparked an interest in that country that influenced his later writing.
 His parents met in Bombay; his father is Tamil and his mother Punjabi.
 He attended Sidwell Friends School.
 He studied politics and history at the University of Michigan.

 As of 2010, Giridharadas was a doctoral candidate at Harvard University.

 Career

 Giridharadas speaking with Elizabeth Warren at SXSW 2019.

 After graduating from college, Giridharadas moved to Mumbai in 2003 as a consultant for the global management consulting firm McKinsey & Company, where he followed the path of his father, who was a director at McKinsey.
 In 2005, he became a journalist, covering India for the International Herald Tribune and The New York Times.
 In 2009, after returning to the United States, he began to write the "Currents" column for those newspapers.
 He also writes longer magazine pieces.
 In a 2020 New York Times Opinion piece, he wrote about Biden's power to make transformational progress and endorsed The American Prospects Day One Agenda.
 He is a Henry Crown Fellow of the Aspen Institute, an MSNBC commentator, and a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.